SIT Study Abroad Logo

 Overview

-Live in ethnically diverse Arica, Chile, home to many cultural worldviews and health practices as well as unequal access to health services.
+Live in ethnically diverse Arica, Chile, home to many different cultures and healthcare practices as well as unequal access to health services.
 From this strategic location near the borders of Peru and Bolivia, you’ll learn about transnational issues such as infectious disease management and examine healthcare from international perspectives at health centers and government offices.
 You’ll also learn how to collect, analyze, integrate, and report social and public health data, and use that knowledge while completing independent research or an internship.

-During excursions, you will spend more than three weeks with Mapuche, Aymara and Licanantai communities where you’ll learn about indigenous and intercultural medicine and examine how healthcare policies and politics affect indigenous people.
-Throughout the program, you’ll engage with health officials, policy makers, and traditional medicine practitioners and have homestays with three different families in both urban and rural areas.
+Learn first-hand about the work carried out by the public health teams of the Chilean Health System; the process carried out to combat COVID-19; successful vaccination programs; and challenges and lessons learned.
+Spend more than three weeks with Mapuche and Aymara communities, where you will learn about intercultural and Indigenous medicine and examine how healthcare policies and politics affect Indigenous people.
+Throughout the program, you will engage with health officials, policymakers, and traditional medicine practitioners and have homestays with three different families in both urban and rural areas.

-You will also develop Spanish language skills related to health sciences through classroom learning, cultural immersion, homestays, and excursions.
+You will also learn Spanish language skills related to health sciences through classroom learning, cultural immersion, homestays, and excursions.

 Highlights